microsoft/logstash-output-application-insights/README.md

 ```

 ### blob_access_expiry_time
 Specifies the time Application Insights Analytics have access to the blob that are notifie.
-Default 86,400 seconds ( 1 day)
+Default 86,400 seconds ( 1 day).
 Blob access is limited with SAS URL
 example:
 ```ruby